-The Statement of Accounts was authorised for issue by the Corporate Director of Finance and Resources on (to be confirmed).
+The Statement of Accounts was authorised for issue by the Corporate Director of Finance and Resources on 12 September 2024.
 Events taking place after this date are not reflected in the financial statements or notes.
 Where events taking place before this date provided information about conditions existing at 31 March 2021, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.

-There were no significant events between the balance sheet date and the approval of these financial statements which would require disclosure or adjustment of the statements.
+There were a number of significant events between the balance sheet date and the approval of these financial statements.
+These are detailed in the Narrative Report at Section 1.6.
+No additional disclosure or adjustment has been made of the 2020/21 statements has been made in relation to these events.